 [Editor’s note: this article is part 1 of a primary source, historical deep-dive into the San Francisco State University student strike, the longest campus strike in the history of the United States.
-Stay tuned for part 2.]
+Read here for part 2, part 3, and part 4.]

 If we play our textbooks backwards, it seems like the march of progress is inevitable.
 The larger the timescale, the clearer the pattern becomes.
 What we miss, though, is the fog of war which inflicts itself upon the casual observer of events.
 It is often not until years later when the historians or biographers sit down and hash events apart that the truth, or at the very least key facts, may come out.
 This is not to say historians are always right, but that the observer on the ground rarely understands the greater or lesser significance of events.